devakapatel/t9-nextra-3/pages/sem-5/question-banks/daa/unit-1.md

 This means that the `printf` function is called `n` times, resulting in a total frequency count of `n` for the provided code.

-## 10) Explain why analysis of algorithms is important?
-Explain: Worst Case, Best Case and Average Case Complexity with suitable examples.
+## <mark> 10) Explain why analysis of algorithms is important?
+Explain: Worst Case, Best Case and Average Case Complexity with suitable examples.</mark>

 ### Importance of Algorithm Analysis